finos/common-domain-model/docs/maintenance-and-release.md

 ## Reviewing model changes

-Contributions are reviewed by the [Contribution Review](CDM-Contribution-Review-WG.md) and once approved, the [maintainers](maintainers.md) will release them following the [maintainance and release](maintainance-and-release.md) guidelines.
+Contributions are reviewed by the [Contribution Review Working Group](CDM-Contribution-Review-WG.md) and once approved, the [maintainers](maintainers.md) will release them following the [maintenance and release](maintenance-and-release.md) guidelines.

 ### Review checklist